arabcoders/watchstate/README.md

 Because playlist behavior differs across backends, the feature may change over time, and if it proves too unreliable to support consistently, it may be reworked or removed.
 To enable it, simply go to Tasks and enable the `Playlist` task.

-### 2026-04-23

-Plex appears to have backtracked on the API change that broke external `invited users`, so WatchState supports them again for now.
-Support may change again if Plex reverses course or make it harder to access invited users tokens.

 Please refer to [NEWS](/NEWS.md) for the latest updates and changes.